simogasp/tp_rendu_diy/DEPLOY.md

 - `--skip-cleaning` will keep in the working directory the folder with all the files generated for the student, so you can check them more easily.
 - `--skip-packaging` will skip the creation of the zip file.

 > [!NOTE]
 > The script needs to download a repository so you need to have the internet connection active.

-You can check the documentation on how to use the comment tags to hide or replace the code [here](https://github.com/simogasp/studentipy/blob/master/README.md)
+You can check the documentation on how to use the comment tags to hide or replace the code [on the original repository](https://github.com/simogasp/studentipy/blob/master/README.md)